niklasnorin/red-thesis/source/18-conclusion-discussion.md

 ### GPIOLib on Linux PC
 Because the `boot2docker` Virtualbox image used did not have GPIOlib support, and so no `/sys/class/gpio` folder, it was not possible to mount a `GpioFS` instance directly to it.
 To work around this, the whole `/sys/class` folder was bind-mounted.
 This in turn means all access to other `/sys/class` resources, except `GpioFS` in the Quarterdock Client, are essentially blocked.

-This could potentially be fixed by creating a empty SysFS kernel module which exposes something in `/sys/class/gpio`.
+This could potentially be fixed by creating an empty SysFS kernel module which exposes something in `/sys/class/gpio`.
 It doesn't matter what the content would be, since it is only the folder itself that would be used when bind mounting.

 Note that if Quarterdock is used on a embedded Target device, then bind mounting directly to `/sys/class/gpio` is possible, since it would include GPIOlib support.